 The place plan sets out how the park could change in the future and defines what is important about the space and how its character and quality can be conserved and improved.

-Implementation of the place plan will be subject to budget availability and some elements will require regulatory and heritage approval.
+Implementation of the place plan over the three stages will be subject to budget availability and some elements will require regulatory and heritage approval.

-In this first stage we want to know which of the short term activations you would like to see implemented first.
-The second stage will feature short term experiments and activations that will enliven the park.
+Shortly, we will begin the second stage of this phase of engagement which will feature short term experiments and activations that will enliven the park.
 We will monitor and review how people use and interact with the temporary activations to understand if it achieves what you have told us you want.
-Let us know what you think about the place plan and the activations via YourSay.
+Find out more about the place plan and the activations via YourSay.

 In September 2018 we met with the children from Northside Community Service Early Learning Centre to hear their improvements for Haig Park.
 Find out what they had to say below.